-And if any of you have ever read any sort of LDS blog, you know where this is going--an analogy/object lesson/allegory (whatever you want to call it)!
+And if any of you have ever read any sort of LDS blog, heard a sacrament meeting talk, or studied the scriptures, you know where this is going--an analogy/object lesson/allegory (whatever you want to call it)!

 But for real, one of the first things I thought of when I realized that the flour was missing was an object lesson.
 If we don't have all the ingredients in our life, it's not going to turn out right, whether or not we're members of the Church.
 If we aren't members of the Church, but we still live good lives, we may look and smell and maybe even taste good.
 However subconsciously, though, we know something's missing.
 For us, then, our 'flour' would be joining the true church of Jesus Christ.